Can Superconducting Cosmic Strings Piercing Seed Black Holes Generate Supermassive Black Holes in the Early Universe?: Introduction

 This paper is organized as follows.
 In Sec.~\ref{Sect2}, we use order of magnitude estimates of the current and the mass of the charge carriers in a superconducting string to estimate the flow of energy.
-We introduce the phenomenological superconducting string model and the mass transfer into a black hole pierced by two antipodal strings, with opposite charge density and current, is estimated.
+We introduce the phenomenological superconducting string model and the mass transfer into a black hole pierced by two long, ``straight" antipodal strings, with opposite charge density and current, is estimated.
 This is intended as a toy model for the creation of an uncharged and stationary SMBH, and we note that the curvature radius of the strings need only be ``long" compared to the radius of the black hole horizon.
 In reality, the seed black hole may be pierced by large loops, and the estimates obtained remain valid, so long as the loops do not expire before $z \approx 7$.
 To ensure this is indeed the case, the energy loss due to both gravitational and electromagnetic radiation from a string loop is also estimated and we find that the mechanism remains viable for realistic (GUT scale) strings.
-In Sec.~\ref{Sect3}, we refine our analysis by introducing the effective action for a superconducting string, which is valid for both bosonic and fermionic currents, and which allows us to calculate the accretion rate directly in terms of the string constants of motion (i.e., the conserved current and its associated energy/momentum).
+Hence, ÒstraightÓ, in this context, refers to a string -- possibly connected to a network, or possibly a loop -- whose curvature radius is large compared to the radius of the black hole it pierces, though this in no way precludes the existence of small-scale structure, which may play an important role in string evolution \cite{small-scale-structure}.
+In Sec.~\ref{Sect3}, we refine our analysis by introducing the effective action for a superconducting string, which is valid for both bosonic and fermionic currents, and which allows us to calculate the accretion rate directly in terms of the string constants of motion, i.e., the conserved current and its associated energy/momentum.
 The mass transfer to a black hole pierced by two antipodal superconducting strings, described by the CTH action, and with opposite charge and current flow, is considered in Sec.~\ref{Sect4}.
 In Sec.~\ref{Sect5}, we consider an ``exotic" scenario, motivated by string theory, in which higher-dimensional $F-$strings with windings in the compact internal space replace the field-theoretic strings considered in Sec.~\ref{Sect3}.
 In Sec.~\ref{Sect6}, we comment briefly on physical mechanisms by which a composite system of black holes and superconducting strings may be formed in the early Universe.
 In Sec.~\ref{Sect7} we explore the astrophysical and cosmological implications of our previous models and several specific issues that must be addressed, if the proposed accretion mechanism is to occur in a realistic astrophysical scenario, are considered in Sec.~\ref{Sect8}.
 A summary of our main conclusions and a brief discussion of prospects for future work are given in Sec.~\ref{Sect9}.